What Are Travel Consortia & Travel Co-ops?

-- If regional, what region does consortia serve?
+- If it's regional, what region does the consortium serve?

-- Does consortia have local or regional chapters?
+- Does the consortium have local or regional chapters?

 - If your host agency belongs to the consortia, how do those benefits translate to the individual advisor?

-- If you already belong to a host agency, what is the added value of joining a consortia?
+- If you already belong to a host agency, what is the added value of joining a consortium?